-for every principal K3 surface $X / K$ with CM by $E$ over $\overline{K}.$ \end{rmk} Let us see how this works in practice with some examples, all concerning K3 surfaces with maximal Picard rank. \begin{enumerate} \item (Gaussian integers) Let $E=\Q(i)$.
+for every principal K3 surface $X / K$ with CM by $E$ over $\overbar{K}.$ \end{itemize} \end{rmks} In the following, we provide two examples of the algorithm above, both concerning K3 surfaces of maximal Picard rank. \begin{enumerate} \item (Gaussian integers) Let $E=\Q(i)$.
 In this case, the K3 class field of $E$ is $E$ itself.
-Put $K=E$.
-Every ambiguous ideal of $E$ can be written as $ I = (1+i)^k \cdot (n)$ with $n \in \Z$ and $(n,2) =1$, and we have to find all such $I$ with $G_{K3,I}(E) = 1$.
-Decompose where the $q$'s are inert (i.e. $\equiv 3 \mod 4$) and the $p$'s are split (i.e. $\equiv 1 \mod 4$).
-Let us start with the cases where $k=0$ and $n > 2 $.
-Theorem \ref{superformula} tells us that
+We put $K=E$.
+Every invariant ideal of $E$ can be written as $ I = (1+i)^k \cdot (n)$ with $n \in \Z$ and $(n,2) =1$, and we have to find all such $I$ with $G_{K3,I}(E) = 1$.
+To do so, decompose where the $q$'s are inert (i.e. $ \equiv 3 \mod 4$) and the $p$'s are split (i.e. $\equiv 1 \mod 4$).
+By Theorem \ref{superformula} we have